-

 - attend and take part in any other activity that we require them to (including rehabilitation but not medical treatment, voluntary work or activity in the community).

-When it has been agreed, your partner has an obligation to attend and participate in a work ability assessment.
+When it has been agreed, your partner has an obligation to attend and participate in a Work Ability Assessment.

 When it has been agreed that your partner will work with a Contracted Service Provider, they have an obligation to co-operate with them and to: